singh1114/best/_posts/2018-04-10-making-a-presentation-in-reveal-js.md

 title: HTML presentation framework reveal.js and why I am a big fan?
 date: 2018-04-10T09:51:00.000Z
 description: >-
-  How to create beautiful HTML and JavaScript powered presentations using reveal.js framework and converting html presentations to PDFs using decktape.
+  How to create beautiful HTML and JavaScript or Markdown presentations using reveal.js/reveal-md framework and converting html presentations to PDFs using decktape.
 published: true
 image: 'https://i.imgur.com/ZNpqIo2.png'
 tags: